[Holodeck –

 CHELL: But

-training and academic studies as well as tactical situations which will
+studies, as well as tactical situations which will be simulated on the

-be simulated on the holodeck.
+holodeck.
 Crewman, have you been listening to me?

 GERRON: Yes.

-TUVOK: Speak up, Crewman.
+TUVOK: Speak up, crewman.

 GERRON: I said, yes.